Nikoo00o/Nota/README.md

 ### Configure the projects

-- you have to run the run configuration "Create New Keys" at least once, because it will create the "sensitive_data.dart" files with new random salts and keys
+- you have to run the run configuration "Create New Keys" at least once, because it will create the "sensitive_data.dart" files inside of the config folders of each project with new random salts and keys
   - then you have to set the server hostname in `/shared/lib/core/config/sensitive_data.dart`
 - you also have to add a RSA private key named `key.pem` and the matching certificate named `certificate.pem`in the folder `nota/server/notaRes` for debug mode, or inside of a folder named `data` next to the server exe in release mode